 Types of Herbal Preparations

-In my last post I talked about how you can determine the herbal concentration of your extracts, and that got me thinking of all the amazing ways you can use plants.
-Today I want to dive into the topic of extraction a bit more and explore the different ways we may make herbal preparations.
-And don’t be daunted!
-Even though the word extraction brings to mind complex instruments in a lab far away, I want to revolve this discussion around more tangible herbal extraction methods.
+In my last post, I discussed how to determine the herbal concentration of your extracts.
+That got me thinking about the myriad ways we can use plants.
+Today, I want to delve into the topic of extraction and explore the various methods for creating herbal preparations.
+Don’t be daunted by the term "extraction" – we’ll focus on tangible, everyday methods you can easily incorporate into your routine.
 Things we find ourselves doing on a daily basis…

 Examples of Home Remedies